Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 # 22.1.2024

 I replace fontawesome icons with svgs from canva and it look slick.
 I also design contact me section for optimal appealing in every screen size.
 What I realized was I have to import validation to my contact form and I will try importing those features today.

+# 26.1.2023

+Today, is the day I refocus on building this site after a long break.
+Today I will build footer component.
+To do that I need to make my logo and name as a component and reuse it in the footer.